How To Train Your Dog at Home Yourself

 And you’ll feel secure, knowing that your dog won’t tear through your house like a bullet, destroying things in his path — and chewing up your shoes, jumping on people and barking too much.

 Your problem is solved.
 That’s what this site’s all about!
-It’s about learning how to train your dog to listen to you.
+I’ll give you tips and techniques on how to train your dog to listen to you.

 In the end, you still have to do all the work to get your dog to listen to you.